GabrielGoldani/FreewayGameJs/README.md

-# FreewayGameJs
-A Freeway Game in Js
+# Freeway Game in Js

+This is a basic javascript game made in Alura's introductory game development course

+## Some photos of the game